Skip to main content

 }

-This structure immediately highlights an important AI interaction design principle: clear separation of concerns.
-The AI handles the natural language processing for conversation, while the CLI handles the meta-level management of those conversations and the underlying memory systems.
+Clear separation of concerns: the AI handles natural language processing for conversation, the CLI handles meta-level management of those conversations and the underlying memory systems.

 Commander of Context: CLI Commands for Memory Management